 Tips for Applying for a Job in Portugal

-As an expat, networking can transform your job search in Portugal.
+Jobs for US citizens in Portugal are available, but it might take a while to find without connections in the industry.
+Networking can help you make these connections and transform your job search in Portugal.
 Events are often hosted in major cities like Lisbon and Porto, where you can connect with potential employers and like-minded professionals.

 In addition, joining expat communities on social media networks like LinkedIn and Facebook can help you connect with professionals who share your interests or expertise.
 Be sure to set up alerts for social events to ensure you’re aware of opportunities to meet industry professionals.